flecs-hub/flecs-engine/README.md

 One of the goals of the engine is to run Flecs demos, which in most cases will be viewed on (mobile) browsers.
 Therefore the engine will have to restrain itself to technologies that are stable and widely adopted (so sadly no webgpu).

 Applications written for the engine should run unmodified in the browser as well as standalone application.

+## Technical constraints

+### Build system
+Cmake will be used as build system.
+While I have strong opinions personally about cmake, it's hard to find a build system that better supports the gamedev ecosystem.
+Support for other build systems can be added on an ad-hoc basis.

+### Programming Language
+The engine will be implemented in C where possible, and in C++ where necessary.
+In places where C++ is used, C++ features will be used conservatively.
+Usage of STL should be avoided unless this cannot be avoided.
+A good reason to use C++ is if an engine module depends on a library that only provides a C++ API.
+A bad reason to use C++ is that code will be cleaner/faster to write.

+Because significant portions of the engine will be written in C, all engine headers need to be C compatible.

+### Graphics API
+SDL3 GPU will be used for graphics.
+This ensures that the engine will be usable on a wide variety of platforms, with a large pool of potential contributors.